-As an asset management and investment firm with approximately 19 employees, our business operations have a relatively modest environmental impact.
-However, energy conservation and environmental sustainability efforts are a priority at the Company.
+As an asset management and investment firm with approximately 22 employees, our business operations have a relatively modest environmental impact.
+However, energy conservation and environmental sustainability efforts are important to the Company.

 Our corporate efforts to reduce our environmental impact include: